FRC1257/robotics-training/docs/frc/1-Basics/G-Guide.md

 ## Examples

-For a list of tons of examples of subsystems we've programmed in the past, check out [https://github.com/FRC1257/training-programs]!
+For a list of tons of examples of subsystems we've programmed in the past, check this out for [examples](https://github.com/FRC1257/training-programs)!

 ## File Templates